-Each student in the Astor Pre-School program is presented with a book kit at the end of the school year.
+Each student in the Astor Pre-School program, is presented with a book kit at the end of the school year.
 The kit serves as part of the summer reading program and gives both parents and children activities to do together.
-A number of the program sites are involved, including Poughkeepsie, Wappingers Falls, Beacon, Millerton, Wingdale, Pine Plains and Red Hook.
+A number of the program sites are involved, including Poughkeepsie, Wappingers Falls, Beacon, Millerton, Wingdale, and Red Hook.

-Readers go into pre-school classrooms monthly and provide interactive story times.
+Each month, readers go into pre-school classrooms and provide interactive story times.
 Books often coordinate with classroom activities and volunteers form a special relationship with the young children.
 There are now AAUW volunteers in centers throughout the county

 Holiday Gift Wrapping

 Hudson River Lodging provides shelter for families while a parent is attending classes, job-seeking, or in counseling.
 AAUW volunteers wrap gifts donated by community agencies for each child in the program.
 In addition, every child is provided with a new book.
-Special teams also cleaned out a community room and organized a lending library for families staying at the center.
+Members take part in two sessions early in December and leave a mountain of brightly wrapped gifts for the children

 Manor at Woodside Volunteers